Walrus-class submarine: Design

+The Walrus-class submarine was designed by Jan Jaap van Rijn, at the time Chief Bureau of Submarines (Dutch: Hoofd Bureau Onderzeeboten) at the Directorate of Materiel of the Royal Netherlands Navy (Dutch: Directie Materieel van de Koninklijke Marine).

 The Walrus-class submarines are unusual in that instead of a cross-shaped assembly of stern diving planes and rudders, they mount four combined rudders and diving planes in an "X" configuration.
 This tail configuration was first tested in 1960 on the United States Navy's USS Albacore, and has since been used by the Walrus class, all Swedish Navy submarines since the Sjöormen class, the Royal Australian Navy's Collins class, the German Navy Type 212A and the Japan Maritime Self-Defense Force's Sōryū class.
 The X configuration is a complex system and therefore not implemented by many other navies around the world.

-The submarines of the Walrus-class, when submerged, are silent and therefore difficult to detect by ships, planes and other submarines once they go into hiding.
+The submarines of the Walrus class, when submerged, are silent and therefore difficult to detect by ships, planes and other submarines once they go into hiding.
 This makes the boats very suitable for combating surface vessels and submarines, protecting friendly units, gathering information, providing early warning detection, and supporting special operations.
 The submarines can also be used to enforce international sanctions, as they did during the Yugoslav Wars.

 The Walrus-class submarines were specifically designed for hunting Russian submarines during the Cold War.
 However, the Cold War had ended by the time they became operational.
 Nonetheless, they have provided excellent services in various international conflict situations in which the deployment of the Royal Netherlands Navy was requested.
 Since the Dutch submarines have acquired a good reputation, they are often part of international exercises, taking part in mock battles.

+In March 2023 it was reported that the Dutch government wants to buy Tomahawks for the Walrus class submarines.
+The Tomahawks would be the Torpedo Tube Launch (TTL) version, which can be fired from the torpedo tubes of the submarines.
+However, at the same time it was also stated that if the delivery of this version of the Tomahawk would take too long to deliver it might not be feasible to integrate them on the Walrus class, as these submarines will replaced in the 2030s by a new class of submarines.
+In May 2025 it was disclosed that the Walrus class submarines will not be equipped with Tomahawks.